All guides

 This is the exact workflow Quiz mode was built for:

 • Choose your questions.
-Filter by topic, difficulty, paper and source.
+Filter by topic, year, difficulty, paper and source.
 Want 10 questions on Paper 2 reasoning at band 6+?
 Two clicks.
-The panel shows how many questions match your filters so you know your pool.
+The builder shows how many questions match your filters so you know your pool before you start.

 • Set the pace.
 Add a per-question timer to train exam speed, or leave it untimed for method work.
 Premium adds adaptive pacing that scales the time to each question's difficulty, plus total-time budgets, so a hard question earns more seconds automatically.